Kinto/kinto/cliquet_docs/reference/resource.rst

 Resource
 ########

-*Cliquet* provides a basic component to build resource oriented APIs.
+*Kinto-Core* provides a basic component to build resource oriented APIs.
 In most cases, the main customization consists in defining the schema of the records for this resource.